quasarframework/quasar/docs/src/pages/quasar-utils/color-utils.md

 Accepts a HEX/A String, a RGB/A String or a RGB/A Object as `color`.
 Returns a value between 0 and 1.

+### brightness (color)
+Calculates the [color contrast](https://www.w3.org/TR/AERT/#color-contrast) of the `color`.

+Accepts a HEX/A String, a RGB/A String or a RGB/A Object as `color`.
+Returns a value between 0 and 255.
+A value of < 128 would be considered a dark color.

 ## Dynamic Change of Brand Colors (Dynamic Theme Colors)

 ::: warning